-Importantly, although every endeavour can be made to ensure that the seabed is clear of UXO prior to works taking place, it should also be considered that one can never provide 100% clearance as there is always the potential for munitions to be missed during survey due to limitations with the equipment and site conditions (e.g. existing cables) and further for UXO to migrate into the area after the survey is complete.
+It should be noted that although every endeavour can be made to ensure that the seabed is clear of UXO prior to works taking place, it should also be considered that one can never provide 100% clearance as there is always the potential for munitions to be missed during survey due to limitations with the equipment and site conditions (e.g. existing cables) and further for UXO to migrate into the area after the survey is complete.